Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/identifiers/content_protection.md

 The identifiers in this table only provides the selected UUID code.
 For referencing the protection scheme in the **`ContentProtection`** descriptor, the URI `urn:uuid:<uuid>` may be used where `<uuid>` is to be replaced with the UUID in the first column of the table.

 *Disclaimer: DASH-IF does not define any “approved” content protection schemes.
 The table below only represents the submitted schemes by 3rd parties to DASH-IF.
 None are required or recommended by IOP Implementation Guidelines.
-The information provided in the table is deemed to be correct at the date of submission, DASH-IF takes no responsibility if this information is not correct or if the provided values become obsolete.*
+The provided information is deemed to be correct at the date of submission, DASH-IF takes no responsibility if this is not correct or if this becomes obsolete.*
-*Note: Submitters are encouraged to verify that the provided UUID is not already used, even if using UUID drastically limit the risk.*

 {{< csvTable "csv/content-protection-system-specific.csv" >}}